Resilient-By-Design: A Resiliency Framework for Future Wireless Networks: Resilience in Wireless Networks

 \subsection{Key Performance and Value Indicators (KPIs and KVIs)}

-Efficiency is an important cornerstone of any network design, including the envisioned resilient-by-design concept.
-Efficient optimization of different resiliency aspects require defining novel KPIs and metrics that can facilitate mathematical formulation of the resiliency optimization problem.
+Efficiency will be an important cornerstone of future resilient networks.
+Efficient optimization of different resilience aspects require defining novel KPIs and metrics that can facilitate mathematical formulation of the resiliency optimization problem.
 Reliability and latency are the main metrics measuring a wireless network's/link's ability to cope with failures in URLLC.
-Resiliency has a wider scope and hence must considers other metrics as well.
-For example, in the case of the process automation application described earlier with a given survival time, the distribution of failures, number of consecutive failures and the mean time between failures are more relevant metrics than the reliability~\cite{MAM+22_missionEffCap}.
-It will also be important to consider the time needed to rebound to normal service after a disruption occurs.
-Collating this with differentiated service levels under disruptions, the rebound rate need to be separately measured for each level.
+Resilience has a wider scope and hence must considers other metrics as well.
+For example, in the case of process automation described earlier with a given survival time, the distribution of failures, the number of consecutive failures, and the mean time between failures are more relevant metrics than reliability~\cite{MAM+22_missionEffCap}.
+It will also be important to consider the time needed to return to normal service after disruption.
+Collating this with differentiated service levels under disruptions, the rebound rate need to be separately measured for each level (please see Figs.~\ref{fig:multi_adoption_recovery} and~\ref{fig:resiliencyDef}).
 Alongside, future wireless networks including 6G will not only achieve the performance requirements set by the applications/use cases but also create values to the society in different forms measured through the novel concept of key value indicators (KVI).